 Reviewing Policy & Disclaimer: The Play’s the Thing UK is happy to accept press tickets to review your production, but complimentary tickets do not guarantee a complimentary review.
 We write unbiased, informed reviews that offer a critical evaluation of the production and thoughts to potential audiences.

 The Play’s the Thing UK schedules on a first-come, first serve basis.
 Founding editor Laura Kressly sees as much as she can, and anything she is unable to see will be passed to a team of guest critics.

-Contact for press releases: shakespearean [at] gmail [dot] com.
+Contact for press releases: hello [at] theplaysthethinguk [dot] com.
 Please aim for at least a month’s lead time on invitations, though we may be able to cover shows at a shorter notice.

 Founding Editor, Laura Kressly: I am an immigrant from the New York City suburbs who relocated to the UK in 2004.
 I trained as an actor and director at Marymount Manhattan College in New York City and the University of Exeter where I specialized in Shakespeare performance and directing.
 I then moved to London in 2006 to pursue an acting career.
 After working as an actor for a few years, I moved into directing and producing and co-founded a fringe theatre company that I ran from 2009 to 2014.